 Members are responsible for:

-- Making recommendations to the Arts & Cultural Resources Director regarding budgets, and goals and objectives for public art in Lafayette.
+- Making recommendations to the Arts & Cultural Resources Director and Public Art Coordinator regarding budgets, goals, and objectives for public art in Lafayette.

 - Making recommendations, and where feasible, assisting with marketing and promotion of PAC projects and programs.

-- Supporting programs, including Art on the Street, See & Respond Art show and reception, Education Outreach, and the selection of public art, and identifying locations for public art.
+- Supporting programs, including Art on the Street, See & Respond Art show and reception, educational outreach, the selection of public art, and identifying locations for public art.

 Desired Qualifications or Interests